1Focus icon 1Focus-Blog

 Image by Freepik

 • Your time is precious.
-Please don’t waste it on tasks, people, and projects that don’t align with your mission and goals.3
+Don’t waste it on tasks, people, and projects that don’t align with your mission and goals.3

 • You must set boundaries with your co-workers.7 It’s easy to feel like being a good team member means doing everything you can to help, but adding too many tasks to your schedule is the opposite of efficient productivity.5